ZentaChain/Zentachain/README.md

 Zentalk is a highly secure hybrid encryption decentralized peer-to-peer messenger.
 Next to great usability, under the hood, you’ll find state-of-the-art encryption with AES-256, Diffie-Helman, RSA and El-Gamal security.
 Zentalk is decentralized, without having a server-point Zentachain guarantees full anonymity and offline communication between the sender and receiver using Zentanodes inclusive the hashing function Blake2 and the Tor-network.

-##### Zentalk & Hyperboria

-*Zentachain looks to address issues of privacy and online security through a decentralized* *alternative to the Internet called Hyperboria.
-Hyperboria is a Mesh Network which utilizes the* *cjdns protocol to ensure complete end-to-end encryption.
-This is achieved by using public-key* *cryptography for address allocation and a distributed hash table for routing.
-Communication* *between two nodes can only be established after the connection has been verified, eliminating* *the possibility of third party intrusion or eavesdropping.
-Routing is executed using a system* *similar to Kademlia DHT enabling the network to maintain an optimal load across all nodes.*
-*Zentachain believes in the Open Internet.
-By employing Hyperboria we give our users the* *opportunity to transmit their data in a fast, secure and private way, without having to fear* *unwanted intrusion from malicious entities or centralized service providers.*

 ##### Blake2

 -------------